 JSON API

-For definitions of the bucket and object ACL properties, see the
+For the definition of the object ACL property, see the

 XML API